-- 1. Pre-commencement site meeting; - 2.
-Location of protective measures; - 3.
-Any demolition and or excavations within or adjacent to RPAs, including foundations, hard surfacing or underground services (a non-exhaustive list). - 4.
+- 1. Pre-commencement site meeting. - 2.
+Location of protective measures. - 3.
+Supervised removal of hard surfacing within the RPAs of group G4. - 4.
+Any demolition and or excavations within or adjacent to RPAs, including foundations, hard surfacing or underground services (a non-exhaustive list). - 5.
 Arboricultural sign off and removal of protective measures.

-Completion Meeting
+Completion meeting